uga-libraries/general-aip/documentation/aip_creation_instructions.md

-# AIP Creation Workflow, December 2023
+# AIP Creation Workflow, December 2023 [REPLACED]
+This workflow was replaced in 2026.
+See documentation in the [born-digital-processing repo](https://github.com/uga-libraries/born-digital-processing/blob/main/preservation.md)

 ## Overview